 First off, the admission/entry prices at Pattaya Art In Paradise.
 Foreigners 400 baht, Thais 160 baht, children under 2 years old get in free.
-Art in Paradise Pattaya entry tickets are up to 50 percent cheaper if you book on-line, scroll down the page for details.
+Art in Paradise Pattaya entry tickets are up to 50 percent cheaper if you book on-line, see below.

 Pattaya Art In Paradise is open between 0900 until 2100.
-For address and directions see the map at the bottom of the page.
+For address and directions use this Pattaya Tourist Attractions Google map.

 I know ‘Art in Paradise’ has been covered hundreds of times already, but I will give you a retrospective view, I will point out a few things I did, which you should not do.
 In other words, you can learn from my mistakes.

 First tip: it gets busy at weekends, try and visit on a weekday, or else you will be waiting a long time to take your photos.
 Second tip: Take your Thai driving license and get in for the same price as Thais.